 The successful completion of a Bachelor´s or "Diplom"-degree in Engineering or Science, or an equivalent degree at a German university with a minimum of 210 credit points (in conformity with General Examination Regulations) - or - the successful completion of an equivalent degree at a foreign university.
 Admission restrictions are decided for each semester and are usually published in April each year.
 The average mark required and the waiting time for receiving a place are not decided in advance, but depend on the number of applicants and available capacity.

-Please find further information regarding the application process and the admission requirements here. (if you get to a German website, please press the English button "en" in the menue bar again)
+Please find further information regarding the application process here. (if you get to a German website, please press the English button "en" in the menue bar again)

 Graduates would be suited for following job profiles: